7Block Labs

 }

-Confine external calls and validate hook deltas before settlement:
+Keep those external calls in check and make sure you validate the hook deltas before you close the deal:

 // inside a v4 hook